IMG_DD

 Broadly speaking I am interested in Quantum Field Theory, more specifically Topological QFTs and how they relate to questions and answers ranging from pure mathematics to physics.
 During my Master programme at ETH Zürich I got to learn about the BV formalism and things have not been the same ever since.

 Recently I have gotten very interested in the many flavours of Morse Theory and how they can be used to describe manifold invariants.
 In particular I am thinking about certain $A_\infty$-categories describing higher cohomological operations by counting graphs of Morse flows.
-Those turn out to be beautifully modelled by certain effective quantum field theories.
+Those turn out to be beautifully modelled by effective $BF$ theories.

 Another scientific passion of mine are theories of gravity.
 My Master Thesis at ETH Zürich was about a specific model for gravity stemming from topological $BF$ theory.
-Through this I became very familiar with Einstein–Cartan gravity and generally metric-affine gravity.
+Through this I became familiar with Einstein–Cartan gravity and generally metric-affine gravity.
 At ETH I also had the pleasure of learning about Quantum Information Theory and Quantum Foundations.
-My long-term goal is to work at the intersection of mathematical QFT and theories of gravity.
+One of my long-term goals is to contribute to the intersection of mathematical QFT and theories of gravity.

 When I'm not actively doing mathematics, you have a good chance of finding me somewhere in nature.
 If not, I'm probably coding, painting or playing with Turing complete cardboard.

 Feel free to reach out to me about any of my research articles or notes.
-I try to write as organically and self-contained as I can, to make them accessible and prevent myself from hiding behind "folklore".
+I try to write organically and self-contained to make them accessible and prevent myself from hiding behind "folklore".
 Even then, science is a team sport, so let's talk about it!

 Papers and Preprints